 |September 1||Online survey and interactive map launch to collect feedback through January 31, 2021.

-Bus and mobile ads begin, scheduled to run through November
+Bus and mobile ads begin for a three-month run through November

 |September 6||Intercept surveys at Wheaton Regional Park – Shorefield Area|